Alluxio/alluxio/docs/en/ufs/CephFS.md

 title: CephFS
 ---

-This guide describes how to configure Alluxio with CephFS as the under storage system.
-Alluxio supports two different implementations of under storage system for [CephFS](https://docs.ceph.com/en/latest/cephfs/):
+This guide describes how to configure Alluxio with [CephFS](https://docs.ceph.com/en/latest/cephfs/) as the under storage system.

+The Ceph File System (CephFS) is a POSIX-compliant file system built on top of Ceph’s distributed object store, RADOS.
+CephFS endeavors to provide a state-of-the-art, multi-use, highly available, and performant file store for a variety of applications, including traditional use-cases like shared home directories, HPC scratch space, and distributed workflow shared storage.

+Alluxio supports two different implementations of under storage system for CephFS:
 - [cephfs](https://docs.ceph.com/en/latest/cephfs/api/libcephfs-java/)
 - [cephfs-hadoop](https://docs.ceph.com/en/nautilus/cephfs/hadoop/)